 More specifically, the advent of the Cloud greatly broadens an organization’s options and access to SharePoint.
 With 80% of Fortune 500 companies leveraging the Microsoft Cloud, it is an obvious consideration for many organizations.
 However, understanding exactly what is included within the On- Premises and Office 365 versions and what is not, the pros and cons for each, and how they can be accessed within an organization remains confusing.

-Well, fret no more for Team Corridor Company is here to help you better understand these platforms and your options!
+Well, fret no more for our team is here to help you better understand these platforms and your options!
 Read on!

 Defined: SharePoint On-Premises & Office 365